 How to choose the best metal bonding glue

 Once you have confirmed the substrates you are bonding, it’s now much easier to choose the right adhesive.
-If you are unsure of the substrates you are bonding, you can get in touch with us to test whether your substrates are going to cause problems with bonding.
+If you are unsure of the substrates you are bonding, the video above will help you understand whether your substrate is going to cause bonding problems.

 But firstly, if you do find your substrate is likely to cause problems with bonding, you need to establish whether you want to use a specialist adhesive or use an appropriate surface preparation method.